teplandr/imgui/docs/Spectrum.md

 To be added.
 For an introduction please read ImGui's README, and feel free to contact me.

 ### Using Spectrum in your code
 Make sure you are using the default theme by calling `ImGui::StyleColorsClassic();` in your application.
+You can change from Light to Dark theme, check `spectrum.h`.

 You can add the AdobeClean font that you can [download here](http://spectrum.corp.adobe.com/fonts.html) with the following code:
 ```